Nigella Old-Fashioned Sandwich Loaf Recipe

 Nigella Old-Fashioned Sandwich Loaf Ingredients

-• 500g strong white bread flour, plus more for dusting
+• 500g strong white bread flour (plus extra for dusting the top)

 • 2 teaspoons (8g) caster sugar